David Cicilline: 2020

+2022

+Cicilline again ran unopposed in the 2022 Democratic primary election.

+Cicilline won the general election, defeating Republican nominee Allen Waters with 64% of the vote.

 Tenure

 Upon being sworn in, Cicilline became the fourth openly gay member of Congress.

 Cicilline has voted with his party 96% of the time.
 He has been called a "populist-leaning liberal".
 Since 2016, he has served as a co-chair of the Policy and Communications Committee.
 He has been described as a "rising star" in the Democratic Party.
 The Democratic Caucus elected Cicilline chair of the Democratic Policy and Communications Committee after he dropped out of the race to become assistant Democratic leader.
 As chair of the DPCC, Cicilline will be in charge of the caucus' messaging strategy.

 Cicilline voted for both articles of impeachment against President Donald Trump.

-On January 12, 2021, Cicilline was named an impeachment manager for Trump's second impeachment.
+On January 12, 2021, Cicilline was named an impeachment manager (prosecutor) for Trump's second impeachment trial.

 In October 2021, Portuguese Ambassador to the United States Domingos Teixeira de Abreu Fezas Vital made Cicilline a Grand Officer of the Order of Prince Henry.

-As of March 2022, Cicilline had voted in line with Joe Biden's stated position 100% of the time.
+Cicilline voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.

 On February 21, 2023, it was announced that Cicilline would resign from Congress on June 1, 2023, to become president and CEO of the Rhode Island Foundation.
-A date has not yet been set for a special election to serve the remainder of his term, which expires in 2025.
+A special election was scheduled to fill the remainder of his term, with Gabe Amo winning in November 2023.